Polygamy in North America: Current polygamist groups

 Members of the Fundamentalist Church of Jesus Christ of Latter-Day Saints (FLDS) practice polygamy in arranged marriages that often, but not always, place young girls with older men.
-Most FLDS members live in Hildale, Utah and Colorado City, Arizona, about 350 miles southwest of Salt Lake City, with other communities in Canada, Texas and other areas of the North American west.
+Most FLDS members live in Hildale, Utah, and Colorado City, Arizona, about 350 miles southwest of Salt Lake City, with other communities in Canada, Texas, North Dakota, and other areas of the North American west.

 In 1998, about 40,000 people living in Utah were part of a polygamist family, or about 1.4 percent of the population.
 Polygamists have been difficult to prosecute because many only seek marriage licenses for their first marriage, while the other marriages are secretly conducted in private ceremonies.
 Thereafter, secondary wives attempt to be seen in public as single women with children.

 Mormon fundamentalist sects tend to aggregate in individual communities of their own specific sect and basis for polygamy.
 These small groups range from a few hundred up to 10,000, and are located across Western North America, including: